alexandrosk/PokeKing/readme.md

 ## Pokeking
 ## Setup the project
 - php artisan migrate
-- php artisan collect:pokemons false
+- php artisan db:seed
-*(or true if you want to truncate the pokemons table while importing)*
+(Collects all pokemons and pokemon profiles to database)